the0neWhoKnocks/setup.linux/distro/mint/README.md

   Note that when a launcher is added to the dock, a copy of it is added to `~/.config/cairo-dock/current_theme/launchers`.
 So if a launcher needs to be updated, I'll generally just delete it and add the new one, but you can go in and manually edit the launcher in that folder.

   When manually creating a launcher I look to see if there's a good system icon via `cuttlefish` instead of pointing to an image.
 Some apps like system binaries may not have an icon, so you can find/create one and add it to the appropriate folder in `~/.local/share/icons`.
 More info on that in the [Theming](#theming) section.

+  Had an issue where Cairo wasn't using my default File Manager to open folders.
+It must be caching it somewhere because after I went into Default Applications, and changed my File Manager to something else, and then back to what I wanted, it started behaving.
 </details>

 <details>